Exam STAM: Short-Term Actuarial Mathematics

 The STAM exam is a three-and-a-half hour exam that consists of 35 multiple-choice questions.
 It is offered via computer–based testing (CBT).

-- STEP 1: Register with the Society of Actuaries by the deadline date
+- STEP 1: Register with the Society of Actuaries by the exam deadline date

-- STEP 2: Schedule a seat at a Prometric Center
+- STEP 2: Receive emailed Acknowledgement/Receipt, wait 1 hour, schedule a seat at a Prometric Center